 No one diet is right for everyone with an inflammatory bowel disease.
 Foods that bother one person may not bother another.
 Your diet has to be tailored for you.

 How to eat when you have inflammatory bowel disease

 - Keep a food diary.
 As soon as you know what foods make your symptoms worse, your doctor or dietitian can help you plan the right diet for you.

 During a flare-up, avoid or reduce foods that make symptoms worse.

 - Choose dairy products that are low in lactose, such as yogurt, lactose-reduced milk, and hard cheeses like cheddar.

-- If you have fat in your stools, choose low-fat foods instead of high-fat ones.
+- If you have fat in your stools (stools may look oily and smell bad), choose low-fat foods instead of high-fat ones.
 For instance, some cuts of red meat have a lot of fat.
-A low-fat choice would be lean beef (such as sirloin, top and bottom round, chuck, or diet lean hamburger), poultry, or fish, such as cod.
+A low-fat choice would be lean beef (such as sirloin, top and bottom round, chuck, or extra-lean ground beef), poultry, or fish, such as cod.

 - Instead of frying foods, try baking or broiling them.

 - Cook fruits and vegetables without hulls, skins, or seeds.